ISC-HEI/FunGraphics/README.md

 ## How to release (and have a nice version number)

 1. `git commit`
-1. `git tag -a MAJOR.MINOR.SUB -m "tag vMAJOR.MINOR.SUB"`
+2. `git tag -a MAJOR.MINOR.SUB -m "tag vMAJOR.MINOR.SUB"`
-1. `git push origin MAJOR.MINOR.SUB`
+3. `git push origin MAJOR.MINOR.SUB`
-2. This commits everyhing and tags it adequately.
-When this has been done, you can then draft a new release and upload the corresponding `jar` file from above in Github releases.
+4. This commits everyhing and tags it adequately.
+When this has been done, you can then draft a new release and upload the corresponding `jar` file from above in GitHub releases.
 Creating a tag triggers the documentation update.
 Voilà, you're all set.